survivejs/webpack-book/manuscript/techniques/05_deploying.md

 npm install gh-pages --save-dev
 ```

-We are also going to need a script in *package.json*:
+You are also going to need a script in *package.json*:

 **package.json**